Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 - Duty Mark.
 A profile of the reigning monarch, found on items made between 1784 and 1890, indicating tax was paid.

 What are British Silver Hallmarks from the Sheffield Assay Office?
-How to Identify Them?
+How to Read and Identify Them?

 British silver hallmarks from the Sheffield Assay Office (established 1773) are official stamps guaranteeing silver purity.
 These stamps are identified identified by a Crown (1773–1973) or a Tudor Rose (1973–present) town mark.

-Silver pieces assayed and hallmarked at Sheffield also often carry additional markings, usually a sponsor’s mark and date letter and a monarch’s head which is a duty mark that signifies tax payment.
+Silver pieces assayed and hallmarked at Sheffield also often carry additional markings, for example a sponsor’s mark and date letter and a monarch’s head which is a duty mark that signifies tax payment.

-This one is optional and not all Sheffield silver pieces you encounter will have it.
+The last one is optional and not all silver pieces hallmarked in Sheffield will have it.

 Here are examples of Sheffield silver hallmarks.
 You can see the obligatory crown mark accompanied by lion passant for sterling silver + some sponsor marks.

 Note: don’t confuse genuine Sheffield silver with Sheffield Plate (EPNS).
-Electro Plated Nickel Silver items often have marks that look like silver, but aren’t stamped with the official Crown/Rose.
+Electro Plated Nickel Silver items often have marks that look like genuine silver hallmarks, but aren’t stamped with the official Crown/Rose.

 What are British Silver Hallmarks from the Birmingham Assay Office?
-How to Identify Them?
+How to Read and Identify Them?

 British silver hallmarks from the Birmingham Assay Office are official stamps guaranteeing silver purity.
 Birmingham-specific hallmark is an anchor symbol, adopted upon the office’s opening in 1773.